damoeb/rss-proxy/README.md

 Then open [localhost:8080](http://localhost:8080) in the browser.

-## Consumer Features
+## Features
 - Web to Feed
-- Dynamic rendering using headless chromium
+- Dynamic Rendering using headless chromium
 - Content Recovery using [JSON-LD](http://json-ld.org/), [OpenGraph](https://ogp.me/)
 - Fulltext extraction
 - Filters
-- Alerts into your feed if the feed transformation encounters problems
+- _Maintenance Alerts_ if your feed has problems
 - Privacy: Nothing is persisted by the server
 - Feed Format Conversion Any -> ATOM/JSON

-## Self-Hosting Features
+## Other Features
 - Request Throttling and Host Flooding Protection
 - Caching
 - Monitoring

 ## Migration from version 1
 Version 2 supports the old version 1 urls, though this is optional.
 You can deactivate this feature by removing the 'legacy' profile in docker-compose.yml.

 ## Changelog